Program FAQs

 There are no specific educational requirements or ‘preferred’ professions – we are a community united by values.
 The shared attributes and values of the Atlantic Fellows for Health Equity include action/solutions orientation, equity, inclusivity, courage, curiosity, humility, diversity and creativity.
 If you share these values, we encourage you to apply.

-January 2025: Program Launch and Initial Convening
+Late January to Early February 2027: Program Launch and Initial Convening (2 weeks)

-June 2025: Mid-Year Convening
+June 2027: Mid-Year Convening (1 week)

-July – October 2025: Semester 2 Online Learning
+July – October 2027: Online Learning Part 2

 Fellows are inducted into the Atlantic Fellows lifelong community after they complete their fellowship year.
 Lifelong fellows continue to have access to an international network of leaders committed to combating inequity in their communities.
 They are invited to participate in global interest groups, seminars and conferences, as well as collaborate with other Atlantic Fellows on equity-focused projects.